MicrosoftEdge/DevTools/explainers/console.context()/explainer.md

    const myColoredLogger = console.context("storage", { color: "lemonchiffon" });
    ```

-   Adding a color to a contextual logger instance will help developers easily find messages at a glace in the Console tool, without needing to filter other messages.
+   Adding a color to a contextual logger instance will help developers easily find messages at a glace in the Console tool, without needing to filter out other messages.

    Giving developers the ability to specify a color at the logger level makes it easier, faster, and less error prone than what the current experience requires.

    If no color is provided, we propose assigning a random color that hasn't been used yet when the new logger instance is created.
 This will ensure that all context log messages are easily distinguishable.

+   > [!NOTE]
+   > See https://github.com/whatwg/console/issues/193#issuecomment-2760521319 for a discussion about accepting `%c` formatting instead.

 #### Changes to the Console tool UI